kamerynjw/kamerynjw.github.io/teaching/2023/math210.md

 Announcements
 -------------

+* (10/27) If you want to play around with the Desmos graph for the quadratic with its tangent lines, you can find it [here](https://www.desmos.com/calculator/enemqzaqo5).

 * (10/23) Remember there is no class Wednesday 10/25.

 * (10/18) [Here]({{ page.url }}e1-fullanswers.pdf) is the full answer key for midterm 1, including the two problems from the make-up.